Kruisherenhotel

 The Rooms

-Dining takes place within the central nave of
+Dining takes place within the central nave of the former church,

-the former church, at Spencer’s.
+at Restaurant Spencer’s.

 Tables sit beneath the original vaulted ceiling, with contemporary elements placed within the space rather than integrated into it.
+The setting defines the experience before anything else.

 The kitchen follows a seasonal approach, with a focus on produce and subtle international influences.